 POSTED BY Jon Corra .
 January 25, 2018

 The internet is a wonderful tool with the power to make our lives easier in so many ways, including the process of applying for Social Security Disability.
-For instance, did you know that you might be able to save a lot of time by filing your initial application for benefits online?
+For instance, did you know that you might be able to save a lot of time by filing your initial social security benefits online application?
 However, not everyone can file their applications via the internet.
-If you wish to pursue Social Security Disability, you must meet the following requirements to file online:
+If you wish to pursue social security benefits online application, you must meet the following requirements to file online:

 You must be age 18 or older;